by Paul Oyer | 11:00 AM January 21, 2014

 It turns out that firms draw exactly the same inference all the time when picking employees.
 Long-term unemployment becomes a self-sustaining situation because people who are out of work a long time are assumed to be bad employees.
 You can lose your job at the height of a recession, go six months to a year looking for work as the recession continues, and then you have to face the fact that employers will see you as “damaged goods.”

 Many job listings explicitly state that people who have been out of work for a while should not apply (or at least that currently employed people are preferred).
-One recruiter told the New York Times that his clients are “looking for someone who’s gainfully employed, who’s closer to the action.
+One recruiter told the New York Times that his clients are “looking for someone who’s gainfully employed, who’s closer to the action.”

-recent economic study (with findings similar to other studies) looked at the response of employers to (fictitious) resumes that were identical other than the length of unemployment the person was experiencing.
+A recent economic study (with findings similar to other studies) looked at the response of employers to (fictitious) resumes that were identical other than the length of unemployment the person was experiencing.
 The likelihood of an “applicant” being called for an interview went down dramatically with the time since the person last worked.
 After eight months of unemployment, the chances of getting an interview were about 45% less than after one month of unemployment.

 Firms also draw inferences based on the way employees lose jobs.
 Another economics studygrouped people who lost their jobs into two categories—those whose employer had permanently shut the facility and those whose employer had downsized but continued operations.
 They showed there is less stigma to losing a job when a company shuts down.
 These people were just in the wrong place at the wrong time and there is no reason to think that they were bad at their jobs, with the possible exception of those who ran the company.
 People whose firms continued operating, on the other hand, were assumed to be less productive.
 As a result, they were out of work longer and they were reemployed at lower wages.